 I got my own book printer and had a manageable (but still way too large) inventory of books shipped to my house.
 From there I did some book fairs and put titles for sale online, primarily Amazon.
 Everything seemed set for success until I actually started to make a few sales.
 Amazon sent me a purchase order for one book.
 When it sold, they’d ask for another.
 I immediately realized that the postage sending them the book was more than I made in profit when it sold.

 The other rookie mistake I made with previous books was rushing them to publication.
 The most important thing was getting the books out mainly because the only thing I knew about selling was that a book had to actually be “for sale” in order for that to happen.

 Fast forward seven (!) years.
 I've returned my focus to my fiction and completed another novel.
 I’m not here to boast about it (although it is really good) or even to promote it.
-(The release date is this fall some time TBD.)
+(The release date is January some time TBD.)
 In addition to not rushing this time, I’m doing everything else differently, too.
-I'm working with a reputable company to print, publish, and distribute, plus experts who are helping me market not the book but myself in the months leading up to the launch.
+I'm working with a reputable company to print, publish, and distribute, plus experts who are helping me market not just the book but myself in the months leading up to the launch.
 And yes, this blog is a cornerstone of that effort.

 I spend a decent portion of my days in relative quiet solitude, but I’m not an introvert.
 I don’t even know that I’d call myself a “private” person.
 When the situation arises, I enjoy conversation and socializing as much as anyone.
 I'm often the one reaching out to connect with others.
 As the sixth of seven kids in my family, I’m pretty sure I’m known as the quiet one.
 At least that was true growing up.
 Socially, however, wallflower has never been the book on me.